 The mountain gorillas are very social animals and live in generally steady and firm families held together by long-term bonds between males and females.
 A gorilla family/group is headed by a dominant male silverback.
 The silverback gets a grayish silver lining in the back as he matures and he is responsible for defending his family and even looking for new feeding grounds for the whole group.
 Bwindi Impenetrable Forest National Park so far has ten gorilla families/groups but these are found in two parts of the park, for example; the northern sector of the park comprised of the Buhoma sector this is further divided into more gorilla groups like; Habinyanja, Rushagura and Mubare gorilla Families other gorilla families that can be accessed from Buhoma are the Ruhija gorilla groups of Oruzogo and Bitukura.

 In the southern sector of the park is the Nkuringo gorilla group and the Rushaga area is made out of Mishaya, Nshogi, Kahungye Bweza, and Bushingye gorilla groups.
-The last two families are still under the watchful look of Uganda Wildlife Authority (UWA) however can gorilla trekking permits are available on spot.
+The last two families are still under the watchful look of the Uganda Wildlife Authority (UWA) however can gorilla trekking permits are available on spot.

 Mgahinga Gorilla National Park is another mountain gorilla habitat in Uganda and its home to the Nyakagezi gorilla group however gorilla permit availability for this group is confirmed only when this gorilla group is available in the park because sometimes they cross to neighboring Volcanes National Park in Rwanda.